-PLACE: There's a book that belonged to Woody, and he's basically going through the entire book and underlined every sentence.
-And he's in the margins debating Jefferson.
-And people like that are about, you know, the politics, you know, beginnings of the United States.
+PLACE: There's a book that belonged to Woody, and he's basically going through the entire book - and underlined every sentence.
+And he's, in the margins, debating Jefferson and people like that, about - you know, the politics; you know, beginnings of the United States.
 So, you know, if people want to know kind of what Woody was thinking, you can really kind of get in here and do that.

 PEARSON: Place says he's been researching Woody Guthrie for 25 years.
 And he's still turning up new material.

 PLACE: That's just Woody in general.
 Woody was such a creative individual.
 He'd be wandering along somewhere and record something, and leave it behind.
 So I keep finding, you know, tape boxes with nothing on them.
 And you put it on, and there's a Woody Guthrie track you haven't heard before.